pfriedman/IL-09/proposals/abolish-slavery.md

 # Changelog

-remove the following phrase from the Constitution: `, except as a punishment for crime whereof the party shall have been duly convicted,`
+* remove the following phrase from the Constitution: `, except as a punishment for crime whereof the party shall have been duly convicted,`
+* add "without exception" for emphasis of change
+* remove comma before "or any"